 What is a UNO?

-UNO is a card game that is so good, that it just goes on.
+UNO card game is so good, that it just goes on.
 This game is so simple, it can be mastered at any age and can be played by any number of people as long as you have enough cards to go around.

 This card game has been around for so long, that every generation knows how to play it.
 It’s a game of wits and it's highly dependent on the people you are playing with.
 You can win with the first 3 cards, or you can keep drawing until everyone else has finished their cards, the game can go any way for any said player.

-While every other game fizzles out as people get bored of it, UNO games are constantly being reinvented by its players and now there are so many variations of the game that players need to declare the rules before starting a game.
-Every single household has a deck of UNO cards, and each one of those households plays the UNO card game by a different set of rules.
-House Rules are what sets the UNO game apart, allowing you to kick up the heat on an already nail-biting game by removing all semblance of mercy from the official rule book.
+While every other game fizzles out as people get bored of it, UNO games are constantly being reinvented by their players and now there are so many variations of the game that players need to declare the rules before starting a game.
+Every single household has a deck of UNO cards, and each one of those households plays the UNO card game with a different set of rules.
+House Rules are what sets the UNO game apart, allowing you to kick up the heat on an already nail-biting game by removing all semblance of mercy from the official rulebook.